 Many experts attribute Iran's acceptance of the JPA to the toll sanctions have taken on Iran's economy.
-The sanctions have amplified the effect of Iran's own mismanagement, according to several experts.
-Indicators of the economic effect of sanctions include:
+The sanctions amplified the effect of Iran's own mismanagement, according to experts.
+Indicators of the economic effect of sanctions, as well as any beneficial effects of the JPA sanctions relief, are discussed below: